willsew/ds_portfolio/personal_projects/nba-3par-efficiency-analysis/README.md

 - Guards and forwards show lower eFG% relative to centers, reflecting shot location and role differences.
 - Model explains ~19% of variation in player field goal efficiency (Adj.
 R² = 0.19, p < 0.01).

-> **Interpretation:** Efficiency peaks when players specialize — either as interior finishers or as volume 3-point shooters.
+> **Interpretation:** Efficiency peaks when players specialize, either as interior finishers or as volume 3-point shooters.

 ---